kennethntnguyen/typing-test/README.md

 # Hacking the Typing Test

-Through the use of BeautifulSoup, Selenium and a FireFox webdriver I was able to hack the typing test to gain a WPM advantage.
+Through the use of BeautifulSoup, Selenium and a FireFox webdriver I was able to hack the typing test.
+The hack gives you the ability to automate the typing test at any WPM.
 Right now this only supports the typing test at https://typings.gg.

 ## Requirements
 * Selenium